 fingernail for shaping as you pull the ribbon through.

-If making a full flower continue around the full circle.
-Place a bead or french knots in
+Continue around the full circle, placing a bead or french knots in the centre.

 a little as you pull it